-To access the Transform tool, right click the MIDI region > name_of_the_region > MIDI > Transform…
+The Transform tool is accessed by right-clicking the MIDI region > name_of_the_region > MIDI > Transform….

-In the picture above, we've used the Transform tool to add a bit of humanisation, by slightly changing the velocity of each note of the region, by a random number between -19 and +19 from it's original velocity.
-So we've used 3 operations:
+In the image above, the Transform tool has been used to add a bit of humanization, by slightly changing the velocity of each note of the region by a random number between -19 and +19 from its original velocity.
+So the following three operations are applied:

 - Set velocity to this note's velocity

 - + a random number from 1 to 20